-During the three months ended October 31, 2019, we did not sell any securities which were not registered under the Securities Act of 1933.
-The following charts summarize our repurchases (and remaining authority to repurchase) shares of our Common Stock and Class B Stock during this period.
-No shares of our Class A Common Stock are currently outstanding.
+During the three months ended January 31, 2020, we did not sell any securities which were not registered under the Securities Act of 1933.
+The following charts summarize our repurchases (and remaining authority to repurchase) shares of our Common Stock during this period.
+There were no repurchases of Class B Stock during this period and no shares of our Class A Common Stock are currently outstanding.
 Descriptions of our Common Stock, Class B Stock and Class A Common Stock are contained in Exhibit 4.1 to our Annual Report on Form 10-K for the fiscal year ended July 31, 2019 filed with the SEC.